github/backup-utils/README.md

 backup snapshot of all relevant data stores.
 Repository, Search, and Pages data is stored efficiently via hard links.

+*Please note* Symlinks must be maintained when archiving backup snapshots.
+Dereferencing or excluding symlinks, or storing the snapshot contents on a filesystem which does not support symlinks (e.g. Amazon S3) will result in operational problems when the data is restored.

 The following example shows a snapshot file hierarchy for hourly frequency.
 There are five snapshot directories, with the `current` symlink pointing to the most recent successful snapshot: